top of page

 Altar Servers & Sacristans

-Extraordinary Ministers of Holy Communion assist the presider in the distribution of the Body and Blood of Christ to the gathered assembly.
-As ambassadors of the Eucharistic Table, they may also bring communion to those of our community who are unable to be with us.
+Extraordinary Ministers of Holy Communion assist the presider in sharing the Body and Blood of Christ with the gathered assembly.
+As ambassadors of the Eucharistic Table, they may also extend this ministry of care by bringing Communion to those unable to be with us at Mass.

-Eucharistic Minister to the Homebound.
-Our parish community includes parishioners who live at home but for health reasons are not able to attend Mass.
-You will have the privilege of bringing them Holy Communion and visiting with them on Sundays.
-The time varies depending on the number of people visited.
+Some of our parishioners live at home but, due to health reasons, cannot attend Mass.
+As a Eucharistic Minister, you have the privilege of bringing them Holy Communion and offering a visit on Sundays.
+The time commitment varies depending on the number of people you serve.

 Hospitality Ministry